erikhayry/ios-audio-info/README.md

   success - will be called when songs are exported.
-You can get the array of songs list using this
+You can get the array of songs like this

 ```
     function success(data)